romerogroup/pyBiblio/sphinx/tutorials.rst

 Tutorials
 =========

-The following tutorials explains the basic usage of pybiblio.
+The following tutorials explain the basic usage of pybiblio.

 .. toctree::